plaul/fetch-class-demo/README.md

-## Start code for the class demo related to use fetch up against a REST-API
+## Start code for the class demo related to how to use fetch up against a REST-API

 Make sure to:
  - Have watched the videos related to this lecture before we meet in the class